AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56546-configurable-and-bundle-products-display-as-out-of-stock-on-the-storefront.md

 <u>Actual results</u>:

-The **out of stock configurable products** are visible on the storefront even after disabling the **Display Out of Stock Products** option is disabled.
+The out-of-stock configurable products are visible on the storefront even when the *[!UICONTROL Display Out of Stock Products]* option is disabled.

 ## Apply the patch